Help updated October 1st, 2023

 This video will guide you https://youtu.be/7Phno75hDTM

 Our pickguards are translucent meaning you can see through them.
 They have a paper backing that you peel away before installing them and this paper backing gives them an entirely different look.
-Once you peel the paper backing and install them on your guitar, as they are translucent you see the woods through the guard and they match perfectly.
+Once you peel the paper backing and install them on your guitar, as they are translucent you see the woods through the guard and match perfectly.

 Cleaning